Axurcio/axurcio.github.io/_posts/offers/2021-01-01-data estate.md

 <br />

-We work with our proven framework to establish a recommended target state and roadmap for achieving your organisation’s desired outcomes in driving more efficient data management and usage needs.
+> We work with our proven framework to establish a recommended target state and roadmap for achieving your organisation’s desired outcomes in driving more efficient data management and usage needs.

 **Deliverables**

-* Review current data landscape and usage patterns
+* Review of the current data landscape and usage patterns
-* Identify gaps and recommend changes to address organisation specific needs
+* Gap identification and recommended changes to address organisation specific needs
-* Assessment summary including pain points and gap analysis
+* Key risks and mitigation strategies
-* Recommended target state environment
+* Target state architecture
 * Adoption roadmap and running cost estimates for platform